Vashti McCollum: Lawsuit

 The county circuit court ruled against McCollum and was subsequently upheld in fall 1946 by the Illinois Supreme Court upon appeal.

 Impact on family

 During the three-year legal battle, Mrs. McCollum received physical threats and was fired from her job as a dance instructor at the university.
-In one Halloween, a mob of trick-or-treaters pelted the McCollum family's with rotten tomatoes and cabbages, which had killed the family cat.
+In one Halloween, a mob of trick-or-treaters pelted the McCollum family with rotten tomatoes and cabbages, which killed the family cat.

 According to McCollum, most of her lawsuit's original cost of $25,000 was underwritten by the Chicago Action Council, although the family paid off $4,000 and $1,000 came from many private donations, ranging from 25 cents to $100.

 Appeal

 On June 2, 1947, the Supreme Court agreed to hear the case, and arguments started December 8, 1947.
 Attorney Walter F. Dodd represented the plaintiff and John L. Franklin again served as counsel for the State of Illinois.